 Intraoperative selective pelvic arterial embolization — Where available, intraoperative arterial embolization may be helpful.
 This procedure requires a hybrid operating room or an operating room with a carbon fiber table with a riser that allows the placement of an x-ray plate under the patient and a portable C-arm x-ray machine.
 The combination of arterial embolization and pelvic packing while the patient remains in the operating room allows time for resuscitation, acid-base, electrolyte and blood product optimization, and warming of the patient, and thus may be life-saving.
 Hemodynamically unstable patients should never be transferred from an operating room to an interventional radiology suite for arterial embolization.

 HYSTERECTOMY — Hysterectomy is generally the last resort for treatment of atony, but should not be delayed in women who require prompt control of uterine hemorrhage to prevent death.
 By comparison, in women with placenta accreta/increta/percreta or uterine rupture, early resort to hysterectomy is one of the best approaches for controlling hemorrhage.
 With improving prenatal diagnosis of placental attachment disorders, hysterectomy can often be anticipated and discussed with the patient before cesarean delivery.
-(See "Peripartum hysterectomy" and "Clinical features and diagnosis of placenta accreta, increta, and percreta" and "Management of placenta accreta, increta, and percreta".)
+(See "Peripartum hysterectomy for management of hemorrhage" and "Clinical features and diagnosis of placenta accreta, increta, and percreta" and "Management of placenta accreta, increta, and percreta".)